replicatedhq/replicated-field-labs/labs/lab03-support-cli/README.md

-While the goal of this lab is to show you how to get rich diagnostic information without using granular `kubectl` CLI commands, we'll pause for a second here to do some very basic inspection of what's happening with `kubectl get pod`.
+While the goal of this lab is to show you how to get rich diagnostic information without using granular `kubectl` CLI commands, we'll pause for a second here to do some very basic inspection of what's happening using `kubectl get pod`.

 ```text
 $ kubectl get pod